 Born in Hamilton Scotland in 1957, Tim Pomeroy attended Gray’s School of Art from 1976-81.
 He spent a short time secondary school teaching, and returned to Gray’s to lecture there for six months before establishing himself as a full-time artist in 1983.
 Initially he exhibited artworks at the Edinburgh Festival 1981-1991.
 Since 1996 he has gained representation in several London, Edinburgh and Glasgow Galleries.
 His career has included many one-off projects principally as a sculptor but has also embraced book illustration, theatre-design and mural painting.

 There have been several solo London exhibitions of his sculptural and graphic work from 1999 to the present day and his sculptures feature in several public collections.
 He showed with Agnews Gallery from 2007 to 2011 including two very successful solo shows in 2009 and 2011.
 He participated in The Fine Art Society’s 2012 exhibition Carving in Britain.
-Since then Tim has regularly featured as one of their contemporary sculptors including two solo exhibitions: in New Bond Street (2014) and at the Edinburgh branch in Dundas Street (2015).
+Since then Tim has regularly featured as one of their contemporary sculptors including three solo exhibitions: at the Edinburgh branch in Dundas Street (2015) in New Bond Street (2014) and (2017).

 His most recent works are based on organic subject matter (Butterfly Egg, Mimosa) but they also reveal a real interest in fossil forms and the usefulness and beauty of man-made objects both from Neolithic and Bronze Age archaeology (Whorl, Pictish Ball) and from contemporary life (String, Screwhead).